lifeitech/beenote/README.md

 ## Backend

-This app uses [PocketBase](https://pocketbase.io/) for database and user authentication.
+- This app uses [PocketBase](https://pocketbase.io/) for database and user authentication.
+Note that PocketBase is still in active development.
+Some functionalities like batch delete are still to be implemented.

+- AWS SES for email sending.

 ## TODO